-There are many clinical trials under way using vaccines to try to prevent cancers but this is very early research.
+There are many clinical trials under way using vaccines to try to prevent other cancers but this is still early research.
 You can find many of these trials on our clinical trials database.

 Vaccines that treat cancer are designed to try and get the immune system to recognise and attack cancer cells.
 They may

 - Stop further growth of a cancer

 - Destroy any cancer cells left behind after other treatments

 This is an exciting area of cancer research.
 But we need a lot more research before we’ll have a fuller picture of how well this type of treatment works and which cancers it may treat.
 Scientists are studying many different types of cancer vaccines and they work in different ways.
 The types most commonly under investigation throughout the world are

 These names relate to the way the vaccines are made or how they work.
 This is very technical and complicated.
 Most of us don’t need to know all the details of it.
 If you’d like to know more about them, the links above take you to a brief description of each type of vaccine.